 Button Description Lock Locks the user account.
-This user is not allowed to log in to the router, either to the web interface or via SSH.
-Modify Allows you to change the password or key for the corresponding user, see Chapter 5.2.
+This user is not allowed to log in to the router, neither to the web interface nor to SSH.
+Change Password Allows you to change the password for the corresponding user.
+Valid characters are not restricted.
 Delete Deletes the user account.

-Table 80: Action Button Description
+Table 79: Button Description